 In 1984 the Universidad Politécnica de Barcelona changes its name to Universitat Politècnica de Catalunya (UPC) to reflect its broader presence in Catalonia.

 - Víctor de Buen is named rector of the new Universidad Politécnica de Barcelona.

 - The Barcelona School of Telecommunications Engineering (ETSETB) is established.

-- The General Law on Education and Financing of the Educational Reform is passed.
+- In 1970, the General Law on Education and Financing of the Educational Reform is passed.
 The law covers the entire educational system, from basic to university education, and grants universities a certain degree of autonomy and the power to determine knowledge control and verification procedures, the teaching system applied, and the educational and research scheme.
 The law provides for the incorporation of colleges of engineering and technical architecture in the university system.

-- The Instituto Politécnico Superior [Polytechnic Higher Education Institute] is created by grouping together existing state technical schools of architecture and engineering in Barcelona, which were founded in the mid-19th century.
+In 1968, the Instituto Politécnico Superior [Polytechnic Higher Education Institute] is created by grouping together existing state technical schools of architecture and engineering in Barcelona, which were founded in the mid-19th century.

 Page updated by the Communications and Promotion Service